Report an Error

 We recommend the NVIDIA GeForce GTX 680M for gaming with highest details at resolutions up to, and including, 1680x1050.

-Being a mxm module card, its power draw is rated at 100 W maximum.
+Being a mxm module card, the NVIDIA GeForce GTX 680M does not require any additional power connector, its power draw is rated at 100 W maximum.

 ||Jun 4th, 2012